 Key Contributions

-- Introduces emergent facts as a new epistemic category for AI-generated content: plausible, prompt-dependent, variable, and opaque.
+- Introduces “emergent facts” as a novel epistemic category for GenAI outputs — computationally constructed, prompt-dependent, variable across models, and epistemically opaque.

-- Extends fact-checking epistemology from journalism into computational and AI contexts.
+- Extends fact-checking epistemology from human-centered journalism into computational/AI contexts.

-- Bridges philosophy of science, AI ethics, and media studies, reframing factuality as a sociotechnical outcome.
+- Bridges philosophy of science, AI ethics, and media/information studies by treating factuality as a relational, dynamic outcome.

 Methods

-Purely theoretical and conceptual.
-The authors synthesize literature from philosophy of science (correspondence, coherence, pragmatic theories of truth), sociology of knowledge (Durkheim, Searle, Latour & Woolgar, Foucault), and journalism/fact-checking scholarship.
-They map each of three established fact categories against the characteristics of LLMs, then build a new conceptual framework summarized in a comparative table and a diagram.
+Conceptual and theoretical rather than empirical.
+The authors synthesise philosophy of science (correspondence, coherence, and pragmatic theories of truth), the sociology of knowledge (Durkheim, Searle, Latour & Woolgar, Foucault), and journalism/fact-checking scholarship.
+They map the three conventional fact categories against the characteristics of large language models, then construct the “emergent facts” framework and its four indicators, summarised in a table and figure.

 Findings

-- Evidence-based fact-checking fails for GenAI because outputs lack referents and verifiable provenance.
+- Positivist/evidence-based fact-checking fails for GenAI because outputs lack ontological referents and traceable provenance.

-- The four indicators provide a structured way to evaluate hallucination, bias, and contextual drift without collapsing into binary verification.
+- The four indicators offer a structured way to evaluate outputs while addressing hallucination and bias.

-- The framework foregrounds evaluation and AI literacy over purely technical mitigation.
+- The framework prioritises evaluation and AI literacy over technical intervention.

 Connections